The Lord of the Rings: The Rings of Power: Writing

 Because they were unable to adapt dialogue from Tolkien's Second Age stories, the writers attempted to repurpose dialogue that they did have access to.
 Leith McPherson returned from the Hobbit films as dialect coach and guided the use of Tolkien's fictional languages in the series.
 She established different dialects for each culture of Middle-earth.
 Carl F. Hostetter, a Tolkien scholar and the head of the Elvish Linguistic Fellowship, also consulted on the use of Tolkien's languages and provided translations.
 After the crew for the first season was revealed to include Jennifer Ward-Lealand as an intimacy coordinator, Tolkien fans expressed concern that it would include Game of Thrones-style graphic sex and violence.
 Payne and McKay said this would not be the case and the series would be family-friendly.
 They hoped to evoke the tone of Tolkien's books, which can be "intense, sometimes quite political, sometimes quite sophisticated—but it's also heartwarming and life-affirming and optimistic."
 They felt it was important to embrace the hope and earnestness in Tolkien's works, and said they did not want to be influenced by contemporary politics, aspiring to tell a timeless story that matched Tolkien's own intention to create a mythology that would always be applicable.

-The showrunners disagreed with suggestions that the series was only "vaguely connected" to Tolkien's writings.
-McKay said in August 2022 that they felt it was "deeply, deeply connected" to Tolkien's work and a "story we're stewarding that was here before us and was waiting in those books" to be told.
+The showrunners disagreed with suggestions that the series is only "vaguely connected" to Tolkien's writings.
+McKay said in August 2022 that they felt it was "deeply, deeply connected" and a "story we're stewarding that was here before us and was waiting in those books" to be told.
 He elaborated on their position in August 2024, explaining that they wanted to honor the tone, themes, and spirit of the source material but their priority was to make an entertaining television series that worked for casual viewers as well as Tolkien fans.
 He said they chose to tell a story in the Second Age because Tolkien "never wrote a fixed version" of the time period and they felt they could create an "epic version of this story".
 A disclaimer is featured in the end credits stating that some elements are "inspired by, though not contained in, the original source material".